Happily Ever After (1989 film): Production

-Production commenced in 1986, done 60% overseas.
-Filmation had previously developed a plan to create a series of direct-to-video sequels to popular Disney motion pictures, but only Pinocchio and the Emperor of the Night and Happily Ever After were completed.
+The film's production commenced in 1986 and was done 60% overseas.
+The American animation company Filmation had previously developed a plan to create a series of direct-to-video sequels to fairy tales which become popular by Disney motion pictures, but only Pinocchio and the Emperor of the Night and Happily Ever After were ever completed.
+The film's working titles included The Further Adventures of Snow White, Snow White: The Adventure Continues and Snow White in the Land of Doom.
+Some early merchandise did use the title Snow White in the Land of Doom.

+However, Walt Disney Productions' chairman Jeffrey Katzenberg and spokesman Tom Deegan regarded the projects as "blatant rip-offs" of their properties.
+This led to a lawsuit by The Walt Disney Company in 1987 following the release of Emperor of the Night.
+Filmation thus promised their characters would not resemble those of the Disney incarnation, and changed the title to Snow White and the Seven Dwarfelles and eventually Happily Ever After.
+They also replaced the Seven Dwarfs with female counterparts, the Dwarfelles.

-According to producer Lou Scheimer, Black actress Irene Cara's casting as Snow White was regarded by many (including Cara herself) at the time as strangely "colorblind.”
+According to the film's producer Lou Scheimer, black actress Irene Cara's casting as Snow White was regarded by many (including Cara herself) at the time as strangely "colorblind".
 Mother Nature's original actress was Joni Mitchell.
-Scheimer also noted his version of Snow White as the story's actual heroine as it is she who rescues the prince in an inversion of the traditional version.
-Maliss was based on Basil Rathbone.
+Scheimer also noted his version of Snow White as the story's actual heroine, as it is she who rescues the prince in an inversion of the traditional version.
+The character of Maliss was based on the actor Basil Rathbone.

-However, then–Walt Disney Productions chairman Jeffrey Katzenberg and spokesman Tom Deegan regarded the projects as "blatant rip-offs" of their properties.
-This led to a lawsuit by The Walt Disney Company in 1987 following the release of Emperor of the Night.
-Filmation thus promised their characters would not resemble those of the Disney incarnation and changed the title to Happily Ever After.
-Working titles included Snow White in the Land of Doom, Snow White and the Seven Dwarfelles and Snow White: The Adventure Continues.
-Some early merchandise used Snow White in the Land of Doom.